Simplification Strategies for the Qutrit ZX-Calculus: Simplifying Qutrit ZX-Diagrams

 We call a spider in a graph-like ZX-diagram \emph{interior} if it isn't connected to an input or output.
 Given any graph-like ZX-diagram, we will show that we can eliminate standalone interior $\mathcal{P}$- and \Nspiders\ by local complementation, and pairs of connected interior \Mspiders\ by pivoting.

-First, we define (a very small extension of) the \emph{!-box} notation (pronounced \emph{`bang-box'}), as introduced in \cite{dixon2009graphical} for general string diagrams.
-A !-box in a ZX-diagram is a compressed notation for a family of diagrams; the contents of the !-box, along with any wires into or out of it, are `unfolded' (copied) $n\geq 0$ times and placed side-by-side.
-Following the style of \cite{backens2018zh}, we also allow a parameter over which a !-box unfolds.
-We extend this notation as follows: in the top-left corner of the !-box we introduce a further diagram, which denotes that the spiders unfolded by the !-box have a complete graph imposed on them, whose edges take the form of this `corner diagram'.
-In qutrit ZX-diagrams this notation will only be well-defined in certain scenarios: in particular, it is well-defined when the corner diagram is a $H$- or $H^{\dagger}$-edge (since then the distinction between a spider's input and output wires disappears) and the main contents of the !-box is equivalent to a single spider (since then there is no ambiguity about which spiders are connected by the corner diagram).
-For example, letting $[K] = \{1, ..., K\}$, we have:
+First, we define a modification of the \emph{!-box} notation (pronounced \emph{`bang-box'}), as introduced in \cite{dixon2009graphical} for general string diagrams.
+A !-box is a compressed notation for a family of diagrams; the contents of the !-box are `repeated' or `unfolded' $n\geq 0$ times.
+Following the style of \cite{backens2018zh}, we allow a parameter denoting the maximum number of copies.
+We also extend this notation as follows: we decorate the !-box with an edge-type, which denotes that the spiders unfolded are all-to-all connected by an edge of this type.
+In qutrit ZX-diagrams this notation is well-defined in certain scenarios: in particular, when the denoted edge-type is a $H$- or $H^{\dagger}$-edge (since then the distinction between a spider's input and output wires disappears) and the main contents of the !-box is equivalent to a single spider (since then there is no ambiguity about which spiders are connected).
+For example: